-State and federal patient privacy laws include serious consequences for failing to protect patient privacy, including potential fines for SHC/LPCH Hospitals and for House Staff as an individual, imprisonment, and loss of one's professional license.
-Patients have the right to assert legal claims against SHC/LPCH Hospitals and House Officer personally.
+State and federal patient privacy laws include serious consequences for failing to protect patient privacy, including potential fines for SHC/affiliate hospitals and for House Staff as an individual, imprisonment, and loss of one's professional license.
+Patients have the right to assert legal claims against SHC/affiliate hospitals and House Officer personally.
 The State of California and federal authorities aggressively investigate and enforce privacy and security laws against healthcare institutions and individuals when a compromise to patient information occurs, whether due to intentional wrongdoing or simply a mistake.
-Additionally, violating SHC/LPCH Hospital's privacy policies can lead to disciplinary actions, up to and including termination.
+Additionally, violating SHC/affiliate hospital's privacy policies can lead to disciplinary actions, up to and including termination.